Ladder99/ladder99/docs/source/setting-up-devices.rst

 A configuration of devices is called a 'setup', and is defined in the ``setups`` folder.

-.. #.
-Activate the Python virtual environment

-..    (currently just used with the replay cmd, which doesn't work yet)

-..    .. code:: console

-..       source ~/.venv/ladder99-venv/bin/activate

 #.
 Set environment variables

    Copy the ``.env-example`` file to ``.env`` and modify the passwords as needed, then load the environment variables